Colleges by Location

 Deadlines

-The application deadline for University of Detroit Mercy is March 1.
+The last day for submitting applications to University of Detroit Mercy is March 1.

 Retention Rate

-The freshman retention rate for University of Detroit Mercy was 84.5% in 2023, a testament to the outstanding educational experience provided by this institution.
+The freshman retention rate for University of Detroit Mercy was 83% in 2025, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
-The six-year graduation rate at this school is 73%, which is considered an above-average graduation rate.
+It reflects the proportion of students who obtain their degrees within the expected timeframe.
+At this academic institution, the proportion of students graduating in six years is 67%, which is considered an above-average graduation rate.

 Student Body